cecat/MyHASS/test/README.md

 ### Programs to run PDFs &rarr; JSON &rarr; LLM-generated MCQs &rarr; LLM-generated answers &rarr; LLM-scored answers

-1. From within your working directory, create directories for your PDF files and for JSON output.
+1. Set up your working directory.
+From within your working directory, create directories for your PDF files and for JSON output.
 The instructions below use the directory names *pdf-corpus* and *parse-JSON-data* for these two directories.
 Substitute your directory names as appropriate.
 Details on programs follow.
 Use `-h` to learn about other options.